keviinfoes/ZKRandao/README.md

 # ZKRandao
 A randao implementation for RNG (random number generator).
-It is NOT anonymous, but ZK-snarks are used in RNG proces.
+ZK-snarks are used in the RNG proces, the ZK-snarks are NOT used for anonymity.

 # Other randao implementations
 Randao is an implementation of a RNG generator, as the name shows it is implemented as DAO on a blockchain.